 Why Do Some Dogs Pee on Guests, and What Can You Do About It?

 While you greet your guests with a warm "hello" and a vigorous handshake, Rover, your unscrupulous dog, may decide to sniff their shoes and hike his leg, peeing on your guests as if it was the most natural behavior in the world.
 What gives?
-Of course, nobody enjoys this form of "greeting" and it's definitively something that cannot be ignored; indeed, that warm pee quickly seeps in those shoes and pant legs!
+Of course, nobody enjoys this form of "greeting," and it's definitively something that cannot be ignored; indeed, that warm pee quickly seeps into those shoes and pant legs!

-If you're wondering what floats Rover's boat, you'll have to put on your critical hat on and immerse yourself in some canine psychology.
+If you're wondering why Rover seems so intent on "watering" your guests, you'll have to put on your critical hat on and immerse yourself in some canine psychology.
 Truth is, marking is quite a natural behavior in dogs.
 Unlike real urinating, marking is different in many ways.
-A big plus is the fact that a dog who marks will use a significantly lower volume of urine, versus liberally emptying the bladder.
+For one thing, a dog who marks will use a significantly lower volume of urine, versus liberally emptying the bladder.
 This means your guests can count their blessings, as they will likely receive just a trickle of warm pee versus a whole puddle.
-To learn more about this read "How to Tell if as Dog is Marking or Urinating."
+To learn more about this, read "How to Tell If a Dog Is Marking or Urinating."

-A disadvantage though is the fact that a guest's legs are vertical, which makes them particularly appealing to dogs who love to urine mark.
+A disadvantage, though, is the fact that a guest's legs are vertical, which makes them particularly appealing to dogs who love to urine mark.
 Indeed, dogs who mark love, love, love vertical surfaces!
 This is because this puts the area marked at the level of another dog's nose.
 "Pee mail" this way can be easily and effectively read by other dogs.
 The legs of a person offer the perfect vertical surface which makes them an appealing "pee post" substitute.

-*Note: It's a common myth that only intact males will urine mark; indeed, many neutered and spay dogs enjoy marking as well!
+Note: It's a common myth that only intact males will urine mark; indeed, many neutered and spay dogs enjoy marking as well!
 This shows that urine marking isn't a behavior exclusively triggered by hormones.
 There are many other non-hormonal explanations.
-In the next paragraphs we will take a look at a few.
+In the next paragraphs, we will take a look at a few.

-Why Does my Dog Love Peeing on Guests?
+Why Does My Dog Love Peeing on Guests?

-In this case, your dog is not liberally hiking his leg on your guests, but most likely he is greeting your guests, rolling over his back and then peeing (which depending on when your guests are, they may be getting sprayed by an unexpected urine jet) or he is simply keeping his head low, ears back and tail wagging while peeing on the floor as he greets.
-If this sounds like the case, then please read my article on how to deal with submissive and excitement urination; however, come back to this page as the treatment is almost the same.
+In this case, your dog is not liberally hiking his leg on your guests, but most likely he is greeting your guests, rolling over his back and then peeing (which, depending on where your guests are, may spray them with an unexpected jet of urine) or he is simply keeping his head low, ears back and tail wagging while peeing on the floor as he greets.
+If this sounds like the case, then please read my article on how to deal with submissive and excitement urination; however, come back to this page, as the treatment is almost the same.

 So your dog sees your guests, goes over to sniff them and then out of nowhere, he unexpectedly lifts his leg to dribble some urine.
 What causes this behavior?
 Following are some possible explanations: